maxhoesel-ansible/ansible-collection-pterodactyl/README.md

 First, let's install the panel using the `pterodactyl_panel` role.
 There's a few things do to first though:

-- Make sure that your host meets the requirements of `pterodactyl_panel` (see the roles README for details)
+- Make sure that your host meets the requirements of `pterodactyl_panel` (see the roles [README](https://github.com/maxhoesel-ansible/ansible-collection-pterodactyl/tree/main/roles/pterodactyl_panel) for details.)
-- Create and prepare a MySQL/MariaDB database + user for the panel (you can use another ansible role/collection for this)
+- Create and prepare a MySQL/MariaDB database + user for the panel (you can use [geerlingguy's role](https://github.com/geerlingguy/ansible-role-mysql) for this).
 - Create and save a SSL certificate to the remote host.
+This will be used as the HTTPS certificate by Apache.
   You can use Let's Encrypt or create your own self-signed cert (for internal use, make sure that all your hosts trust that cert!)
 - (Optional) Configure a SMTP server to accept outgoing mail coming from your panel.
 This isn't required for internal/testing setups, but still recommended

 Finally, we need to generate a valid App Key and HashIDs salt.
 These cryptographic values are required to setup the panel and should